raelag616/frontend_template/README.md

 3) Optional installed bower (not recomended if you not sure, that new version of library will not brake your project)

 Until you begin to coding, update plugins versions with "npm -u" command and rewrite package.json file with your own description, name , etc.

+After all prepearings, write down this commands in npm i gulp